vechiato/vechiato.github.io/content/post/Mobile Plan Challenge.md

 ## 🧑‍💻 Where to Look

-- Mobile company websites: *giffgaff, Smarty, Vodafone, EE, Three*
+- Mobile company websites: *giffgaff, Smarty, Vodafone, EE, Three and others*
 - Plan comparison sites: *Uswitch, MoneySuperMarket, Which?*
 - Make your presentation in Google Slides/Docs
-- the website can be hosted using Cloudflare pages as used before - [link for instructions](https://blog.vechiato.cc/post/cloudflare-pages/)
+- The website can be hosted using Cloudflare pages as used before - [link for instructions](https://blog.vechiato.cc/post/cloudflare-pages/)

 ---